trufflesuite/trufflesuite.com/src/blog/the-infura-sdk-nft-truffle-box-all-you-need-to-know/index.md

 ## The Infura NFT SDK Truffle Box

-To further simplify the developer experience for NFT developers and creators using the Infura NFT API and the SDK, Truffle is happy to announce the release of the [Infura NFT SDK Truffle Box](https://github.com/truffle-box/infura-nft-sdk-box), a set of boilerplate code that enables NFT developers, using Truffle, to take their ideas from concept to reality, as quickly as possible, by allowing them to focus on the most important and unique parts of their projects: the application logic, while taking care of all other aspects such as project configuration, deployment, and environment variables.
+To further simplify the developer experience for NFT developers and creators using the Infura NFT API and the SDK, Truffle is happy to announce the release of the [Infura NFT SDK Truffle Box](https://github.com/truffle-box/infura-nft-sdk-box), a set of boilerplate code that enables NFT developers, using Truffle, to take their ideas from concept to reality, as quickly as possible, by allowing them to focus on the most important and unique parts of their projects, while taking care of all other aspects such as project configuration and deployment.

 ### Installation and setup